MobCat/MOBS-15/README.md

 7. Support comments (~) only attached to code lines
 8. Implement hardware-specific S register behavior
 9. On `eomf`: reset M, O, B to 00000000, reset all cursors to 0, leave S intact, terminate cleanly

+MOB-16 op codes are very unpredictable whether they will or will not reset the cursor.<br>
+There is no rhyme or reason, just whatever I felt like at the time of making the op code.<br>
+So you as the system need to keep track of the cursor, if not your op codes are going to act even more strangely then they already do.

 ### Memory Management

 More memory usage, we don't manage anything, and should be able to use any trash left for us as valid hex data.

 - M, O, B: Fixed 8 nibbles (4 bytes) each
-- S: Dynamic, grows as needed, minimum 12 bytes (24 nibbles) to fit all base registers into S at once.
+- S: Dynamic, grows as needed, minimum 24 nibbles (12 bytes) to fit all base registers into S at once.
 - Cursors: Separate position tracking for each register.
 But you only have to count up for this one.
 Remember we can overflow around to the start.
 - Program counter: Same as above but we count down the page in one counter.
 Remember we can overflow back to the top.